ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 17. Implemented plugin priority system to handle cases where multiple plugins support the same file type
 18. Added plugin dependency resolution to ensure dependencies are properly loaded
 19. Created image file interpreter with EXIF metadata extraction and preview/thumbnail generation
+20. Implemented PDF file interpreter with metadata extraction, text extraction, and preview/thumbnail generation
+21. Created DOCX file interpreter with metadata extraction, text extraction, and preview/thumbnail generation
+22. Implemented NetCDF file interpreter with metadata extraction, data visualization, and structured data extraction
+23. Created HDF5 file interpreter with metadata extraction, data visualization, and structured data extraction
-20. Added comprehensive tests for the image file interpreter, plugin priority system, and plugin dependency resolution
+24. Added comprehensive tests for all file interpreters to ensure proper registration and functionality

 The roadmap is divided into four phases: